Hispanic Health Council is here for all in need.

 The program services include access to healthcare, mental health care, basic needs, health and nutrition education, child development screenings, positive parenting education, financial management and more.

 The purpose of the After School Program is to improve academic achievement, provide opportunities for enrichment activities in a safe and healthy environment and encourage engage parents.
 Currently, afterschool programming is provided at Sánchez and Betances School in the City of Hartford.
 Our programs provide a safe environment where parents leave their children after school, and they receive creative opportunities that promote learning and civic engagement to connect children with their community.

-Academic and tutoring support is provided one-on-one and in small groups by certified teachers and paraprofessionals.
+- Academic Support/Tutoring: Academic and tutoring support is provided one-on-one and in small groups by certified teachers and paraprofessionals.

-Nutrition education and physical activities are provided to encourage children and youth to maintain and improve their health, reduce health-related risk behaviors and develop health-related knowledge and skills.
+- Health and wellness: Nutrition education and physical activities are provided to encourage children and youth to maintain and improve their health, reduce health-related risk behaviors and develop health-related knowledge and skills.

-Enrichment activities include art, music and dancing, sports, literacy projects, leadership training and social and emotional skills building.
+- Enrichment activities: Enrichment activities include art, music and dancing, sports, literacy projects, leadership training and social and emotional skills building.

-Community services projects are developed by the students and their parents based on identified needs in the community.
+- Civic engagement: Community services projects are developed by the students and their parents based on identified needs in the community.
 Those projects are accomplished with the assistance of program staff.

-Parents are encouraged to participate in all afterschool activities.
+- Parent Engagement: Parents are encouraged to participate in all afterschool activities.
 Workshops are conducted monthly covering topics identified by them.
 Parents and staff meet regularly to discuss children’s success plans and academic performance.